The Doctor and Patient

 The relationship that exists between the doctor and patient is an essential part of the therapeutic process in all specialities.

-When I trained to be a GP in the 1990’s I was encouraged to care for my patients, but ‘patient-centred care’ was not a term used by my experienced and wise trainers.
-It is now the focus of GP Training.
+When I trained to be a GP in the 1990’s I was encouraged to care for my patients as fellow humans, but interestingly the term ‘patient-centred care’ was not one used by my experienced and wise trainers.
+It is now a ubiquitous phrase in GP Training.
 It’s easy to assume that everyone, including the patient, knows what this term means, but I’m not sure it’s that easy.
 So here are some resources to provoke thought and discussion.

 Take a look at the whole picture and describe what you see.